 Why Does Savoring Matter?

 Carl Honore, journalist and author, emphasizes the value of of slowing down (see his TED Talk entitled “In Praise of Slowness” in the Resources section; Honore, 2005).
 Our society values and emphasizes speed and efficiency, but along the way, we have forgotten that the most important things in life take time.
 Hurrying through life to “get the most done” takes away from the true beauty that is found in watching a sunrise, spending time with loved ones, or listening to the sound of rainfall.
 The good things in life are to be enjoyed, not merely lived through, which requires slowing down.
-This race through life not only takes away from appreciating the joy of daily life, it also damages “our health, our diet, our work, our relationships, the environment and our community” (Honore, 2005).
+This race through life not only takes away from appreciating the joy of daily life, but it also damages “our health, our diet, our work, our relationships, the environment and our community” (Honore, 2005).
 When we fail to slow down, we become reckless and oblivious to the good around us.
 Thus, in an effort to quickly achieve happiness, we are actually doing a disservice to ourselves by speeding through many life events that have the potential to bring happiness.

 A Closer Look at Savoring